luciancooper/cli-screencast/README.md

 The signal to be used when the spawned process is killed by `timeout`.
 Default is `'SIGTERM'`.

-### `renderCapture(fn, options)`
+### `renderCallback(fn, options)`

-Capture and render all terminal output that occurs within a callback function.
+Capture and render all writes to stdout that occur within a callback function.

 > #### *Arguments:*

 › &nbsp; **fn** &nbsp;•&nbsp; `(source) => void`

 Callback function within which terminal output is captured.
 Can be synchronous or asynchronous.
-The callback function will be passed a `TerminalRecordingStream` instance.
+The callback function will be passed a `NodeRecordingStream` instance.

 **Note:** Within the scope of this function, all writes to `process.stdout` and `process.stderr`, (and by extension calls to `console.log` and `console.error`) will be captured.